See also -

 quick and easy access: see here.]

 have a macro toolbar or a merge toolbar showing on any

-HOWEVER, you can work around this if you need
+However, you can work around this if

 you need to produce a QuickWord expansion in the middle of a string of

 characters, such as in a mathematical formula.